 Since former President Obama issued Executive Order 13502 in 2009, 26 states have responded to the threat of discriminatory PLA mandates and preferences by enacting Fair and Open Competition Act legislation prohibiting government-mandated PLAs on state and local taxpayer-funded construction projects to some degree to send a message to the federal government that PLA mandates are not welcome on local projects.

-Unfortunately, some of these states have rolled back common-sense FOCA measures following Democratic party takeovers of state government, bringing the total number of current states with active pro-taxpayer FOCA measures to 25.
+Unfortunately, some of these states, such as Virginia in 2020, have rolled back common-sense pro-taxpayer FOCA laws following Democratic party takeovers of state government.
+Once Virginia’s law rescinding its FOCA statute is effective May 1, 2021, it will bring the total number of current states with active pro-taxpayer FOCA measures to 24.

 To date, all legal challenges to state and federal FOCA policies ensuring government neutrality in public works contracting have failed.